 Guessing on the LSAT

-There is no penalty for providing incorrect answers on the LSAT, so if you find yourself short on time or simply aren’t entirely certain about an answer, don’t hesitate to give it your best guess.
+There is no penalty for providing incorrect answers, so if you find yourself short on time or simply aren’t entirely certain about a particular question, don’t hesitate to take a shot.

 Avoid impulse or random guessing.
-Instead, eliminate unlikely answer choices first.
-Reducing your number of choices increases the odds that your guess will be correct.
+Instead, eliminate unlikely options first.
+Reducing your number of choices increases the odds of responding correctly.

 Once your choices are narrowed, make your best educated guess.
-Sometimes you might just get a feeling about one of your remaining answers.
-It is perfectly ok to “go with your gut”.
+It is perfectly fine to go with your gut.
 In any case, guessing is far better than leaving a question unanswered.

 Where To Focus Efforts